|

 November 2010 (Saturday) - More Fireworks

-Among the hundreds of emails I received
+Among the hundreds of emails

-earliest convenience.
+convenience.
 So I did.
-The nice man there read back to me the meter
+The nice man there read back

-readings I’d sent them on Wednesday and told me all was well with them, and
+to me the meter readings I’d sent them on Wednesday and told me all was well

-was no problem at all with my meter reading.
+because there was no problem at all with my meter reading.

 Another nonsense email was from Google, who